vickyhella/vickyhella.github.io/docs/website-management/broken-links.md

 ## Introduction

-When maintaining the project documentation, it's important to fix the broken links to save readers' time and make the documentation look more professional and well-maintained.
+For maintainers of a documentation website, it's important to fix the broken links to save readers' time and make the documentation look more professional and well-maintained.

 ## Finding broken links